StevenACoffman/commitment/README.md

 🤔  Enter your one-line summary:
 Add new emoji stuff
 ✍️  Enter/Paste your multiline summary.
-On any empty line, Ctrl-] and Enter to save it:
+On any empty line, Ctrl-D to save it:
 I think it will be great
 ^]
 ⚗️  Enter/Paste your multiline Test Plan description.
-On any empty line, Ctrl-] and Enter to save it:
+On any empty line, Ctrl-D to save it:
 Run it and see!
 ^]